The EU's microchip dilemma: Too little or too late? | DW | 29.04.2021

 And therein lies the rub.
 As Natalia Drozdiak wrote on Bloomberg this week: "Weaning Europe off chipmaking technology from the US and Asia promises to be extremely difficult — particularly because it may need help from those same foreign entities to boost its own production."

 The EU is driven by the geopolitical desire to avoid getting caught in the crossfire of a China-US tech trade war.
-The Trump administration hit Beijing with measures aimed at lowering China's access to the technology and Beijing reacted by boosting its homegrown chipmakers.
-US President Joe Biden meanwhile is seeking $37 billion in funding to increase US domestic manufacturing.
+The Trump administration hit Beijing with measures aimed at lowering China's access to the technology, and Beijing reacted by boosting its homegrown chipmakers.
+US President Joe Bide, meanwhile, is seeking $37 billion in funding to increase US domestic manufacturing.

-Taiwan produces 20% of all semiconductors, South Korea 15%, and Singapore 7%.
-TSMC and South Korea's Samsung dominate.
-TSMC plans to invest $100 billion in the next three years to grow capacity.
+Taiwan produces 20% of all semiconductors, South Korea 15% and Singapore 7%.
+TSMC and South Korea's Samsung dominate, and TSMC plans to invest $100 billion in the next three years to grow capacity.
 Samsung plans to increase semiconductor-related capital expenditure by 20%, up to $31 billion this year.

-This dwarfs the EU firm GlobalFoundries' $1.4 billion capital expenditures this year on boosting capacity at its Dresden facility.
+This dwarfs the US firm GlobalFoundries' $1.4 billion capital expenditures this year on boosting capacity at its Dresden facility.

-But siting a major plant in Europe could prove to be a strategic mistake as the Continent lacks a strong market.
+But setting up a major plant in Europe could prove to be a strategic mistake as the continent lacks a strong market.

 "This is a very demanding and ambitious project in terms of implementation," Gerstenmayer said.
 "Especially because there are not really any large users in the high-end sector in Europe, such as Google, Apple or Amazon, and thus the driving force is missing.
-We are only at the beginning of our journey here," he added.
+We are only at the beginning of our journey here."

 Mark Liu, chairman of Taiwanese foundry TSMC, said that if entire semiconductor supply chains were replicated in Europe, it would lead to overcapacity, At a press conference on March 21, he described the EU plans as "economically unrealistic."